Recovering at home: A stroke client’s journey with Cavendish Homecare

 Our involvement and approach

-From the outset of the enquiry, our specialist neurological nurse manager, Esnart Namakando, played a vital role.
-Using her knowledge and experience in the field of neurological injuries, Esnart developed a care package that involved a dedicated team of highly skilled carers that provided round-the-clock care.
+From the outset of the enquiry, our specialist neurological nurse manager, played a vital role.
+Using her knowledge and experience in the field of neurological injuries, she developed a care package that involved a dedicated team of highly skilled carers that provided round-the-clock care.
 The client’s self-motivation and interaction with carers, family and friends, combined with the implementation of a high standard of medical support, enhanced the stroke recovery.

 The comprehensive care package took a holistic approach and addressed the following areas: